A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis: Introduction

-The ALS Functional Rating Scale-Revised (ALSFRS-R)~\cite{Cedarbaum1999} is the most widely-used questionnaire to evaluate the progression of ALS (see Table \ref{tab:alsfrs_definitions}).
+The ALS Functional Rating Scale-Revised (ALSFRS-R)~\cite{Cedarbaum1999} is the most widely used questionnaire to evaluate the progression of ALS.
 It contains 12 questions to assess functional capacity in patients, with a focus on bulbar, motor, and respiratory functions -- \eg swallowing, walking, and breathing, respectively.
-Each response is scored between 0 and 4, where 0 represents complete inability with regard to that function, and 4 represents normal function.Based on this questionnaire, an interesting task is to predict the degree of functional decline a patient experiences during the course of the disease, rather than simply when the patient is likely to die~\cite{Kuan2023, VanDerBurgh2017}.
-Many previous projects have attempted to predict the future ALSFRS-R score based on patient features (covariates)~\cite{Ong2017, Vieira2022, Amaral2024, Jabbar2024, Turabieh2024}.
+Each response is scored between 0 and 4, where 0 represents complete inability with regard to that function, and 4 represents normal function.
+As this questionnaire is administered to patients at multiple time points over the course of the disease, it provides a longitudinal view of functional decline across several areas.
+Based on this questionnaire, an interesting task is to predict the degree of functional decline a patient experiences during the course of the disease, rather than simply predicting when a patient is likely going to die~\cite{Kuan2023, VanDerBurgh2017}.
+Many previous projects have therefore attempted to predict the future ALSFRS-R score based on patient covariates~\cite{Ong2017, Vieira2022, Amaral2024, Jabbar2024, Turabieh2024}.
 Ong et al.~\cite{Ong2017} proposed a binary model to predict the functional decline class (\ie whether ALS progresses slowly or rapidly in a specific patient) after baseline (trial entry), based on several patient characteristics.
 Their model was able to predict slow or rapid decline, but did not predict when functional decline would occur over time.
 Similarly, Jabbar et al.~\cite{Jabbar2024} proposed a method to predict disease progression as fast or slow, but as in \cite{Ong2017}, their model could only give a yes/no answer to whether a patient would experience functional decline over time.
 Amaral et al.~\cite{Amaral2024} applied several clustering algorithms to clinical patient records, which revealed four separate groups regarding disease progression.
-Their method could assign newly-diagnosed patients to some progression group, but did not predict when a patient would experience functional decline based on their covariates.
-Finally, Vieira et al.~\cite{Vieira2022} trained two machine learning models to predict a patient's future ALSFRS-R score: a voice model based on speech recordings and an accelerometer model based on accelerometer measurements.
-These models showed promise in predictive performance, but similar to \cite{Amaral2024} and others, they simply predicted what the ALSFRS-R score would be for a patient in the future, not the time until functional decline would occur.
-In addition, disease progression is not necessarily constant or linear in ALS, which the authors assumed, but can vary significantly over time and between individuals~\cite{Kjaeldgaard2021}.
+Their method could assign newly-diagnosed patients to a progression group, but did not predict when a patient would experience functional decline based on their covariates.
+Finally, Vieira et al.~\cite{Vieira2022} trained two machine learning models to predict a patient's future ALSFRS-R score: a voice model based on speech recordings and a movement model based on accelerometer measurements.
+These models showed strong predictive performance, but similar to Amaral et al.~\cite{Amaral2024} and others, they predicted future ALSFRS-R scores rather than estimating the time until functional decline would occur.
+Moreover, disease progression in ALS is neither constant nor linear, as those studies implicitly assumed, but can vary substantially over time and between individuals~\cite{Kjaeldgaard2021}.